jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 .# Abstract

-To complement the move from Whois to RDAP for the RIRs (Regional Internet Registries), this document specifies a new service, named the Bulk RDAP, that an RIR can deploy in lieu of its Bulk Whois service.
+To complement the move from Whois to RDAP for the Regional Internet Registries (RIRs), this document specifies a new service, named the Bulk RDAP, that an RIR can deploy in lieu of its Bulk Whois service.

 {mainmatter}